All Episodes

 Yeah, whatever.

-Um, anyway, so this all starts getting announced as I'm going on the air last night, and I I know literally ad-libbing it in my opening monologue, and and then the president, of course, uh in El Paso.
+And I'm literally ad-libbing it in my opening monologue and then the president, of course, in El Paso.

-And so what they announced is they reached the deal, it avoids a government shutdown.
+And so what they announced is they reached the deal.

 The deal, which I never care about.

-I care for the furlough employees.
+I care for the furloughed employees.

 It becomes a hardship for some of them.

-Obviously, Democrats claim to care about furloughed employees, just like they claim to care about DACA and Dreamers, but they wouldn't even sit down at the table.
+Obviously, Democrats claim to care about furloughed employees, just like they claim to care about DACA and DREAMers, but they wouldn't even sit down at the table.

-They obviously, their hatred of Donald Trump uh surpasses any desire to do anything good for the country, which is sad.
+They obviously, their hatred of Donald Trump surpasses any desire to do anything good for the country, which is sad.

-President, you recall, requested 5.7 billion.
+President, you recall, requested $5.7 billion.

 You're right there.